Beijing City Sightseeing

 - Professional English-speaking tour guide,

-- Tienanmen Square and all parks are no charge to the client.
+- Tienanmen Square and all parks are at no charge to the client.

 - All taxes/toll and parking fees.

 Not-Included in the Beijing City Private VIP Tour fee;

 - Breakfast/Lunch/Dinner; (approx. RMB 100, USD 14) per person,

 - Transportation cost; (approx. RMB 120, USD 17 (taxi).
 Total for the day,